 • Promotion of clean transport etc.

 Each year, the Roger Léron Prize will be awarded to the winner.
-For the fifth edition of the Prize, an additional award will be established next to the official one: the Public’s Award.
 The aim of this new Prize is to give a voice to the audience present during the Roger Léron Award Ceremony by giving them the opportunity to choose their favourite nominee.

 The Roger Léron Prize will not be awarded if submitted nominations do not suit the requirements as prescribed in the Statutes.

 In order to prevent a conflict of interest in the selection procedure, the following eligibility criteria apply: